riji-ansari/SnakesAndLadders/README.md

 If you wish to customize certain aspects of the game, you can modify the code in the `SnakesAndLadder.java` file.
 For example, you can modify the prompts for player names or modify the graphical elements of the GUI.

-## Contributions

-Contributions to this project are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
-Let's make this Snakes and Ladders game even better together!

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code for your own purposes.

 Enjoy playing the Snakes and Ladders game!
 Have fun and may luck be on your side as you climb ladders and avoid snakes on your path to victory.